Tracy Ryan (writer): Life

 Tracy Ryan was born in Western Australia, where she grew up as part of a large family.
-She graduated with a Bachelor of Arts in Literature from Curtin University and studied European languages at the University of Western Australia.
+She graduated with a Bachelor of Arts in Literature from Curtin University and studied European languages at the University of Western Australia; her PhD (2013) was also from that university.

 She has lived in Cambridge, England, where she worked as a bookseller, tutor, editor, and writer.
 She was Judith E. Wilson Junior Visiting Fellow at Robinson College, Cambridge in 1998.
 She taught Australian Literature and Film at the University of East Anglia.
 She has also lived in Ohio in the USA.

 She is married to poet John Kinsella and has two children.

 Literary career

-Tracy Ryan has published over nine books, including three novels.
+Tracy Ryan has published over fifteen books, including five novels.
 Her poetry has appeared in several magazines, such as Salt, Literary Review, and Cordite.
 She has also appeared in anthologies.
 Ryan is particularly interested in languages and has translated several French writers including Hélène Cixous, Maryline Desbiolles, and Francoise Han.

 In the 1990s, Ryan, with John Kinsella, developed Folio(Salt), an offshoot of Salt Magazine.
 It publishes and co-publishes "books and chapbooks focused on a pluralist vision of contemporary poetry which extended across national boundaries and a wide range of poetic practices".

 Reviewer Tim Allen, reviewing the anthology Foil, wrote of her poetry as follows: "Tracy Ryan’s poems are tightly packed vibrations of spiky conceits.
 They have a restless intelligence which seems to suspect everything they touch; the references are scholarly and the contention is feminist but the result is polychromatic."

 The John Kinsella and Tracy Ryan Poetry Prize was established in 2005 and is open to members of the University of Cambridge.
 The award is for an original verse composition in any form, of 500 lines or less.

 She currently has a two-year grant from the Australia Council.